ahmtydn/windows_apps_infos/README.md

 ## Additional information

-For more information, refer to the documentation in the ` windows_device_apps.dart` file.
+For more information, refer to the documentation in the ` windows_apps_infos.dart` file.
 Contributions, bug reports, and feature requests are welcome on the [GitHub repository](https://github.com/ahmtydn/windows_apps_info).

 # Contact